terra-quantum-public/tq42-pqc-oss/docs/keys/keys_container.md

                                         uint8_t* sk,
                                         size_t sk_length);
 ```
  is responsible for inserting keys into an asymmetric container.
-It is important to note that asymmetric containers do not automatically generate keys and they need to be generated separately using the  `PQC_generate_key_pair()`  function before being inserted into the container.
+It is important to note that asymmetric containers do not automatically generate keys and they need to be generated separately using the  `PQC_keypair_generate()`  function before being inserted into the container.

 **Parameters**
 -   `cipher`: Constant used to select the cipher algorithm.
 Possible values are  `PQC_CIPHER_FALCON`  (5).
 The cipher selected should match the cipher used for the keys and the container.